robaho/go-concurrency-test/readme.md

 I determined that the PutGet not matching the Put + Get times was because of cache locality, so PutGet was changed to read from opposite sides, which corrected the problem, and so I removed the comment regarding potential 'go bench' accuracy issues.

+I added an 'unshared' cache to the Java tests for an additional baseline.

 **Summary**

 The Go language has significant room for improvement in terms of concurrent data structure performance, with the current implementations being far